berehovskyi/apex-stream/docs/Functional-Built-In-Classes/TypePredicates.md

 ##### `static isInstanceOfComparable()`

-Returns a `Predicate` that tests the input object if it is of Comparable} type.
+Returns a `Predicate` that tests the input object if it is of Comparable type.

 ###### Return